NaomiKerley/NaomiKerley.github.io/_posts/2012-05-22-readability-post.md

 ## This is a test using github.io
 ![Esther]({{ site.url }}/assets/img/avatar.jpg)
-That is a picture of esther
+That is a picture of esther.
+I am using it as a test to show how pictures can be added to a post.